scipy-conference/scipy_proceedings/papers/scott_determan/vision_spreadsheet.rst

    c1 = my_subtract(a1,b1)

 You should see the edges from the image in cell a1.
-I want to note that the images in the spreadsheet are automatically converted to numpy arrays before they are passed to user defined functions.
+Note that the images in the spreadsheet are automatically converted to numpy arrays before they are passed to user defined functions.
 So the parameters a and b will be numpy arrays.
 If the result is a numpy array, it will automatically be converted to an image.

 You can get or set values in the spreadsheet from python mode with the following functions: